-* Most mushroom soup recipes contain milk.
+- Most creamy mushroom soup recipes contain milk.
 Since this is a gluten-free cream of mushroom soup and it needs some heartiness to it, we used only heavy cream and not a drop of milk.

-* This recipe also features nutmeg.
+- This recipe also features nutmeg.
 It is not, however, mandatory, as not many people like it.
-If you do not have any nutmeg powder in the house, you can do without.
+If you do not have any nutmeg powder in the house, you can do the recipe without it too.

 - Champignon mushrooms - 2.6 lbs.
 (1.2 kg), caps and stems, sliced or chopped

 - Butter - 1.7 oz.
 (50 grams)